Serialcomms/COM-Port-Configuration-VBA/README.md

 - Text will change to **Detect Com Port** if no ports are available.
 - Mouse hovering over it will show a 'Supertext' message with the :-

-1.   number of ports available
+1.   number of Com ports available
-2.   last port scan time.
+2.   last port scan date and time

 </p>